Simple Sourdough

 Sourdough Starter

-It's goop.
+Sourdough Starter is goop.
 Sticky, bubbly, goop made of flour and water.

 Top tip